Editor’s Note: This post was originally published in December 2012 and has been updated December 2019

 89. No-Bake Cookies

-90. Orange Julius- I made this all the time as a kid.
-It’s the perfect thing to make if you’re in the mood for something sweet and cold.
+90. Orange Julius– I made this all the time as a kid.
+It’s the perfect thing to make if you’re in the mood for something sweet, cold, and packed full of sugar.

 92. Peanut Butter + Marshmallow Cookies (Gluten-free)